Fruitful Futures

 ConsumersRegular consumer research is critical to our teams for product and brand development — and we regularly survey and study consumers in order to understand their interest in sustainable product propositions across our brands.

-Industry AssociationsWe are members of several industry associations, such as the Fair Labor Association and the American Apparel and Footwear Association.
+Industry AssociationsWe are members of several industry associations, such as the American Apparel and Footwear Association.
 Participation in these groups provides opportunities to affect transformational change on systemic issues while increasing our knowledge and capacity through shared learning.

 -